microsoft/FabricRTIWorkshop/docs/workshop.md

 🎉 Congratulations on completing this lab!

 Did you like it, did you not like it?
 Let us know in this short [Eval](<https://forms.office.com/r/xhW3GAtAhi>).
-Scan this QR Code to open the Eval form on your phone.
+Scan this QR Code to open the evaluation form on your phone.

 ![QR Code](assets/QRCodeLabEval-Small.png "QR Code")